emtii/learn-docker-symfony-environment/README.md

 * a container for httpd
 * a container for PHP-FPM
 * a container for MySQL
+* we bind two volumes for persistent data:
+  * app data
-* a container to make MySQL data persistent
+  * mysql data
-* a container for the application code

 ## basic knowledge needed before
 * containers are built out of images (official ones or private custom ones)